mayankshrivansh/Java8/README.md

-# Java8 - It cover all the Basics of the new features that introduced with Java 8
+# Java8 - It cover the Basics of the new features that introduced with Java 8